top of page

 Suggested Age:

-The course introduces students to the basic building blocks of American Sign Language such as finger-spelling, numbers, colors, family signs, and short conversations.
+This elementary level course introduces class students to the basic building blocks of American Sign Language such as finger-spelling, numbers, colors, family signs, and short conversations.
+Games, activities and class discussions re-enforce weekly lessons and add an element of fun while learning!
+Practicing at home is essential for success in the class.

 Suggested Age: